-One of Britain's most famous products, which is sold in most countries around the world, actually originated in India.
+- One of Britain's most famous products, which is sold in most countries around the world, actually originated in India.
 Worcester sauce, introduced in Britain in 1834, was brought from India by an English nobleman, Lord Sandys.
-Like other British soldiers who served in the hot Indian climate, he ate in army food halls where Indian spiced relishes (thick fruity sauces) and ketchups were used to make the food tasty, because the food was otherwise tasteless.

-On his return to Britain, Lord Sandys handed the recipe for his favourite sauce to a chemist in the town of Worcester, and asked him to make it up.
+Like other British soldiers who served in the hot Indian climate, he ate in army food halls where Indian spiced relishes (thick fruity sauces) and ketchups were used to make the food tasty, because the food was otherwise tasteless. - On his return to Britain, Lord Sandys handed the recipe for his favourite sauce to a chemist in the town of Worcester, and asked him to make it up.
 After mixing the salted anchovies, garlic, raw chilli peppers and spices, they tasted the sauce.
 It was disgusting.
 The chemist put the mixture in the cellar, having no use for it himself.
-Lord Sandys also never came back for more after getting a small amount of it.

-But it turned out that time was the missing ingredient.
+Lord Sandys also never came back for more after getting a small amount of it. - But it turned out that time was the missing ingredient.
 The sauce was left forgotten for three years, until the chemist tasted it again.
-It had improved in flavour dramatically - he had to admit that it was extremely tasty but he could never have guessed how popular the sauce was to become throughout the world.

-Today, sales in the US are even greater than in the UK - the Americans even use it as a cocktail ingredient.
+It had improved in flavour dramatically he had to admit that it was extremely tasty but he could never have guessed how popular the sauce was to become throughout the world. - Today, sales in the US are even greater than in the UK the Americans even use it as a cocktail ingredient.
 It is also popular in the Far East.
-The fastest growing market for it has been Japan, where it is used as a dipping sauce for sushi.

-In its early days the sauce was restricted to upper class gentlemen's clubs, but since the decline of such clubs, the advertisers have aimed their campaign at average, middle-class families.
+The fastest growing market for it has been Japan, where it is used as a dipping sauce for sushi. - In its early days the sauce was restricted to upper class gentlemen's clubs, but since the decline of such clubs, the advertisers have aimed their campaign at average, middle-class families.
 The company itself has had a complicated history, passing out of the hands of chemists Lea and Perrins in the 1930s to join HP sauces.
 More recently, it was acquired by the French company BSN.
-Despite all these changes, the sauce continues to be made in the city from which it gets its name.

-Over the years many other companies have made rough copies of the sauce and used the famous bottle and label to trick buyers - but it is almost impossible to make a sauce which tastes the same as the original.
+Despite all these changes, the sauce continues to be made in the city from which it gets its name. - Over the years many other companies have made rough copies of the sauce and used the famous bottle and label to trick buyers but it is almost impossible to make a sauce which tastes the same as the original.
 Making it is a lengthy process which has changed little since the 19th century.
 Onions, shallots and garlic are pickled for three years, together with anchovies, a type of small salted fish.
 Then the mixture is kept in tanks for three months with raw chilli before being sweetened.
 Vinegar and spices are added in the final stage of this unique and complicated blending process.

+26. Who originally made the sauce?

+- A) Lord Sandys

+- B) the chemists Lea and Perrins

+- C) British soldiers

+- D) Indians

-6. Who originally made the sauce?
-A) Lord Sandys B) the chemists Lea and Perrins C) British soldiers D) Indians 9.
-What does its in paragraph 5 refer to?
-A) the sauce B) the French company C) the city D) the name 7.
-Why were relishes used by British soldiers in India?
-A) They preserved food in the hot climate.
-B) They kept food fresh in the Indian climate.
-C) They made the meals more delicious.
-D) They were traditionally used by British soldiers.
-10. What do people find difficult to copy?
-A) the bottle B) the taste C) the ingredients D) the label 8.
-What happened when the sauce was left in the cellar for three years?
-A) Nothing changed.
-B) Its taste changed positively.
-C) It turned into a disgusting liquid.
-D) It became an alcoholic drink
+27. Why were relishes used by British soldiers in India?

+- A) They preserved food in the hot climate. - B) They kept food fresh in the Indian climate. - C) They made the meals more delicious. - D) They were traditionally used by British soldiers.

+28. What happened when the sauce was left in the cellar for three years?

+- A) Nothing changed.

+- B) Its taste changed positively.

+- C) It turned into a disgusting liquid.

+- D) It became an alcoholic drink

+29. What does its in paragraph 5 refer to?

+- A) the sauce

+- B) the French company

+- C) the city

+- D) the name

+30. What do people find difficult to copy?

+- A) the bottle

+- B) the taste

+- C) the ingredients

+- D) the label

+TEXT II